Hellenization: Pisidia and Pamphylia

 Pamphylia is a plain located between the highlands of Lycia and Cilicia.
 The exact date of Greek settlement in the region is not known; one possible theory is that settlers arrived in the region as part of Bronze Age maritime trade between the Aegean, Levant and Cyprus, while another attributes it to population movements during the instability of the Bronze Age Collapse.
 The Greek dialect established in Pamphylia by the Classical period was related to Arcado-Cypriot.

 Mopsus is a legendary founder of several coastal cities in southwestern Anatolia, including Aspendos, Phaselis, Perge and Sillyon.
 A bilingual Phoenician and neo-Hittite Luwian inscription found at Karatepe, dated to 800 BC, says that the ruling dynasty there traced their origins to Mopsus.
 Mopsus, whose name is also attested to in Hittite documents, may originally have been an Anatolian figure that became part of the cultural traditions of Pamphylia's early Greek settlers.
 Attested to in Linear B texts, he is given a Greek genealogy as a descendant of Manto and Apollo.

 For centuries the indigenous population exerted considerable influence on Greek settlers, but after the 4th century BC this population quickly started to become Hellenized.
-Very little is known about Pisidia prior to the 3rd century BC, but there is quite a bit of archeological evidence that dates to the Hellenistic period.
+Little is known about Pisidia prior to the 3rd century BC, but there is quite a bit of archeological evidence that dates to the Hellenistic period.
 Literary evidence, however, including inscriptions and coins are limited.
-During the 3rd and 2nd centuries BCE, native regional tongues were abandoned in favor of koine Greek and settlements began to take on characteristics of Greek polis.
+During the 3rd and 2nd centuries BC, native regional tongues were abandoned in favour of koine Greek and settlements began to take on characteristics of Greek polis.

 The Iron Age Panemoteichos I may be an early precursor to later regional Hellenistic settlements including Selge, Termessos and Sagalassos (believed to be the three most prominent cities of Hellenistic Pisidia).
-The site is evidence of "urban organization" that predates the Greek polis by 500 years.
+The site is evidence of "urban organisation" that predates the Greek polis by 500 years.
 Based on Panemoteichos I and other Iron Age sites, including the Phrygian Midas şehri and the Cappadocian fortification of Kerkenes, experts believe that "behind the Greek influence that shaped the Hellenistic Pisidian communities there lay a tangible and important Anatolian tradition."

 According to the writings of Arrian the population of Side, who traced their origins to Aeolian Cyme, had forgotten the Greek language by the time Alexander arrived at the city in 334 BC.
 There are coins and stone inscriptions that attest to a unique script from the region but the language has only been partially deciphered.